 Agile practices are becoming more and more widespread.
 An increasing number of organizations are jumping on the bandwagon to enjoy the benefits of increased flexibility, quicker turn-around times and lower risk.
 But going from a rigid waterfall approach (or even an ad hoc reactive process) to something that is adaptable and collaborative can be challenging.
 Making the shift isn’t just about implementing a new set of templates and processes but about changing the attitudes and the culture of the team and the supporting organization.
 It’s about changing the working practices and deeply embedded habits, which can take time.

-So, how do you take the first steps towards a more Agile approach?
+Here are the first steps towards a more Agile approach:

 What are your tips for transitioning over to an Agile project management process?